BurairCodes/finance-tracker-app/README.md

 <<<<<<< HEAD
-# 💰 Finance Tracker App
+# 💰 KharchaX - Smart Finance Manager

-A comprehensive personal finance management application built with React Native, Expo, and Supabase.
+KharchaX is a comprehensive personal finance management application built with React Native, Expo, and Supabase.
+It helps users track income and expenses, set budgets, analyze spending patterns, and manage financial goals with AI-powered insights.

 ## 🚀 Features